 Program Manager, East Africa

 Board of Directors

-The Sentinel Project is also building a board of individuals to provide advice and guidance in their areas of expertise.
-Fields in which we are seeking advisory board members include genocide studies, technology, risk management, and conflict resolution.
+The Sentinel Project is also building a council of individuals to provide advice and guidance in their areas of expertise.
+Fields in which we are seeking advisory council members include genocide studies, technology, risk management, and conflict resolution.